 - How lean digital principles worked in a real-world transformation with a Fortune 500 client.

 We selected other questions that represented the main issues you wanted to know more about for this follow-up Q&A with Bruno.
 You can access the presentation and webinar at LEI’s Webinar Library.
-(CI&T will present a Learning Session on the fusion of lean management and digital excellence at the annual Lean Summit, March 27-28, 2019, in Houston.)

 Q: While my intent is to do a PhD on this issue, I do find that operations management programs within schools resist including the “people” component, whereas organizational behavior departments only talk about the “human.”
 My question is, does lean management bring these two fields together?

 Bruno Guicardi: Absolutely!
 Lean focuses on changing the work in a way that's respectful of people's abilities to incorporate new skills.
 It ensures that on one hand people are continually being challenged.
 On the other hand, support in the forms of training and coaching, and time to practice in an operating environment are essential for people to develop these new skills.

 Q: You said, “change the behaviors to change the thinking.”
 How do you change behaviors at first?
 Do you apply command and control initially?

 Bruno: Start with need.
 Find people who are open to a new way of doing things.
 My tip would be to look for business leaders within the organization who have a big challenge at hand—either a crisis or a great business opportunity that these leaders are willing to tackle differently.
 It's very tough to install a radical change if everything is going really well.
 Anyone would (rightly) claim, "Why change if we're doing so well?"
 With the willingness to change out of the way, then it is time to systematically introduce change.
 We use many concepts in this phase, most importantly the Shu-Ha-Ri method, which matches well Prof. Edgar Schein’s theory of providing a role model to be followed before asking people to do it by themselves.